bonyuta0204/New250/EssayOutline.md

 + it is hard to asses the effectiveness of aid. it is not easily measured by numbers, and the output depends on enviroment.
-+ donor's actual objectives for providing ODA relates more to thier own interest, though the extent is not clear
++ donor's actual objectives for providing ODA relates more to their own interest, though the extent is not clear
-+ actually, those institution acknowledy admit that thier motivation is self-interest
++ actually, those institution acknowledy admit that their motivation is self-interest
 + since, many aid are given for the sake of donors, it is natural that developmental effectiveness are not persued and thus it is not effective.